 The last of the El Nido Resorts hotels we’re covering is Lagen Island, which also features some of the most beautiful overwater villas in the Philippines.
 It sits on the island of the same name, south of Bacuit Bay, and is famous for its lush forest sanctuary.
 Because of this, it’s not unusual to spot colorful birds and monkeys right on the property.

-Just like Miniloc Island, the room price includes most of the activities offered by the hotel, the most important being the island-hopping tours.
-While the location isn’t quite as prime as the first one, you won’t feel like you’re missing out for a second.
+Just like at Miniloc Island, the room rate includes most of the activities offered by the hotel, the most important being the island-hopping tours.
+While the location isn’t quite as spectacular as Miniloc’s, you won’t feel like you’re missing out for a second.

-The resort has 51 rooms made from recycled wood, featuring sliding glass doors that open onto private terraces.
+The resort has 51 rooms made from recycled wood, all with sliding glass doors that open onto private terraces.

-• 18 Water Cottages: Built right over the sea, these beautiful, spacious cottages feature epic sofas for enjoying the views.
+- 18 Water Cottages: Built right over the sea, these beautiful, spacious cottages come with oversized sofas that are perfect for enjoying the views.

-• 9 Beachfront Cottages: While they aren’t over the water like the former, the views are just as wonderful—if not better—since you’ll be facing the sunset.
+- 9 Beachfront Cottages: While they aren’t over the water like the water cottages, the views are just as wonderful—if not better—since you’ll be facing the sunset.

 Naturally, the hotel also has a bar, restaurant, gym, dive center, and a huge pool.
-In our opinion, the setting might be slightly less spectacular than Miniloc (though the rooms are definitely more spacious), and it feels more family-oriented, but we are sure the experience will win you over.
+In our opinion, the setting might be slightly less spectacular than Miniloc’s, though the rooms are definitely more spacious, and it also feels more family-oriented.
+Even so, we’re sure the experience will win you over.

 Check prices and availability for El Nido Resorts Lagen Island here